curl/everything-curl/libcurl-http/requests.md

 ## Customize HTTP request headers

-When libcurl issues HTTP requests as part of performing the data transfers you have asked it to, it will of course send them off with a set of HTTP headers that are suitable for fulfilling the task given to it.
+When libcurl issues HTTP requests as part of performing the data transfers you have asked it to, it sends them off with a set of HTTP headers that are suitable for fulfilling the task given to it.

 If just given the URL `http://localhost/file1.txt`, libcurl sends the following request to the server: